 Since my arrival at IUP in 2002, I have worked hard to bring to fruition my dream of creating an archaeological project on Cyprus that examined trade and commerce in the eastern Mediterranean.
 With the help of my co-directors (William Caraher of the University of North Dakota and David K. Pettegrew of Messiah College), we were able to develop the Pyla-Koutsopetria Archaeological Project (PKAP) into a successful archaeological project.
 PKAP was a joint field school/ research project that is attempting to determine the relationship between the southern coast of Cyprus and other coastal sites on the island, and the Eastern Mediterranean more generally.
 Starting in 2004 the project steadily grew from an initial team of six to an international team of thirty-six researchers, and involved IUP faculty from three departments, as well as 24 IUP undergraduate and graduate students.

-In addition to my work at PKAP, I have become involved with several other projects on the island and have had the opportunity to work with their Roman ceramics.
+In addition to my work at PKAP, I have become involved with several other projects on the island and have had the opportunity to work with Hellenistic, Roman, and Late Roman ceramics.

 - Kourion Urban Space Project (Kourion, Cyprus)